The straight razor is, without a doubt, the purest form of shaving. There’s nothing that gets in the way between skin and blade.

 Rather than just talking about it, a better way to show you how it’s done is through a video.
 And this guide by GeoFatBoy (Shave Nation) is one of the best I’ve seen on YouTube.

 He’ll show you how to prep and hone a straight razor using different types of water stones…

 Soak the stone for around 10 minutes.
 A good sign that it is ready is when there are no more bubbles.

-Always hone the blade from the lower grit to a higher grid water stone.
-The principle is similar to wet sanding paint.
-Unless lower grit stones on badly damaged blade then slowly work your way up.
+The principle is similar to wet-sanding paint.
+Use the smaller grit stones on the badly damaged blade, then slowly work your way up.

 For a total restoration, start with 220 grit and work slowly to all the way up to 8,000 or 12,000 grit.